What is the EIDL?

 Maximum loan amount?

-No, but the EIDL advance grant (up to $10,000) is automatically forgiven.
-That being said, if your business dissolves or is unable to repay the funds, it may be possible to have the loan forgiven.
+No, an EIDL is not forgivable.
+Only if your business dissolves or is unable to repay the funds, it may be possible to default on the loan.

 Is collateral required?